nexional/ConvertEpochToDate/README.md

 10-13 digits are expected as Epoch timestamp.
 Anything else is ignored.
 Output Date has the format `%m/%d/%y %H:%M:%S.ms` e.g.
 `01/02/19 14:00:30.786`.

-There are 3 ways you can invoke the command -
+There are 3 ways you can invoke the command:

 * Edit Menu > "Convert Epoch to Date"
 * Right click Context menu on selection/word & choose "Convert Epoch to Date"